I Changed My Contraception To Save My Relationship

+Content warning: This article details instances of sexual assault and/or domestic abuse and may be distressing to some readers.
+If you or anyone you know has experienced sexual or domestic violence and is in need of support, please call 1800RESPECT (1800 737 732), the National Sexual Assault Domestic Family Violence Service.

 "I have turned into someone I don’t recognise, someone who falls into fits of rage over the slightest things, who is so irritable and self-centred," 29-year-old fitness instructor Jess tells Refinery29.
-"I had the Nexplanon implant [a contraceptive implant that releases progesterone and is fitted under the upper arm] fitted April last year and since then, I have completely changed."
+"I had the contraceptive implant [which releases progesterone and is fitted under the upper arm] fitted April last year and since then, I have completely changed."

-In the six months following the implant, Jess experienced psychological symptoms like mood swings, depression and low self-esteem, which had a significant effect on her relationship.
-"Before I had the implant [my husband and I] hardly ever fought, but ever since I’ve had it I have gotten mad at him over the tiniest things.
-It’s always a huge overreaction too.
-I’ll scream at him for not doing the dishes.
-I’m just tired and bloated and angry literally all the time," she explains.

 Advertisement